 Preventing unpaid debt

-Here are some suggestions to help you prevent unpaid debt:
+Here are some suggestions that can help you prevent unpaid debt.

 Know who you're dealing with

 Before you enter into an agreement with other businesses, ask the right questions and do some research.

 Find out as much information about their business, operations and finances as you can.
 Knowing that the business is legitimate and solvent may increase your confidence in dealing with them.

 - Check the Australian Business Number (ABN) details of other businesses that you deal with to make sure they’re a legitimate and still in operation.